An Aldaria Journal

 “Boys, I use to be weak to electricity but, Koraki, he trained me well.
 He shocked me enough I won’t have to fear your weak tasers.”

-She jump kicked the taser from one man’s hand.
-She then tornado kicked the other man in the face.
-She snatched the taser midair and turned it against the third man.
+She jump kicked the taser from another man’s hand.
+She then tornado kicked a different guard in the face.
+She snatched the taser midair and turned it against the last guard.

 “Took you long enough.
 Why are we here?”
 She snapped at Koraki.